bar00n/moviedb/README.md

-# moviedb searchh engine with ReactJS
+# moviedb search engine with ReactJS